 Impact of Globalization on Global Business

-What is it like for companies that decide to take advantage of global opportunities as McDonald’s and Subway have?
+What is it like for companies that decide to take advantage of global opportunities, as McDonald’s and Subway have?
 Return to the discussion of “external forces” in Module 1, but now consider them from a global business perspective.
-Globalization certainly means that businesses can reach consumers around the word more rapidly and efficiently—thanks to cell phones, airplanes, and the Internet, we are all so much more interconnected and “accessible” now.
+Globalization certainly means that businesses can reach consumers around the world more rapidly and efficiently—thanks to cell phones, airplanes, and the Internet, we are all so much more interconnected and “accessible” now.
 But globalization also means incredible complexity.

 McDonald’s in the Global Business Environment